arvodia/grouper/README.md

 They are executed if the group is activated and during the following events :
   - post-package-install
   - post-package-update
-  - post-package-uninstall

-After uninstallation the added file or folder will be deleted.
 ### Groups Tasks
-they are executed only at the end of the activation of a group
+They are executed only at the end of the activation of a group.
+### Tasks Option
+For instemp only one option `uninstall` if it is enabled, after disabling group, all added files or folders will be deleted.

 ## Configuration
 Configuration are placed in a grouper.json, but do not change this file manually, rather use commands grouper for the management of you groups.